puuu/MQTT433gateway/README.md

 # MQTT433gateway

-This Project implements a [MQTT](https://en.wikipedia.org/wiki/MQTT) 433.92MHz radio-frequency device gateway.
+This Project implements an [MQTT](https://en.wikipedia.org/wiki/MQTT) 433.92MHz radio-frequency device gateway.
 This is a IoT bridge to couple popular RF devices like RC power-socket switches or weather stations to internet capable devices like smartphone and tables.
 In